 - Regular WordPress post data like title, content, URL, etc.

 The starting point for displaying both of these types of information is to retrieve the ID of the parent post.
-For this, we use the wpcf_pr_post_get_belong function.
+For this, we use the toolset_get_parent_post_by_type function.
 We need to provide two arguments for it, the ID of the child (current) post and the post type to which the parent belongs.
 You can read more about it on the page about Post Relationships API.

 The following code retrieves the ID of the parent writer post, for the book we are currently displaying: